Nick & Perry

 Nick & Perry (also known as Les Marchien) is an animated television series created by Udo Beissel for Cartoon Network.
 It is about two alien dogs, Nick and Perry, who crash land on Earth and try to blend in with normal dogs, while hiding their alien secret from the people.
 The series stars Rolf Berg and Daniel Werner as the titular characters, Nick and Perry.
 The program originally ran from 2000 to 2001, broadcasting 52 episodes over two seasons.

 Premise

 Nick and Perry, the title characters of the series, are two alien dogs, who crash-landed from their planet Dogmas, to planet Earth.
 They have to disguise themselves as regular dogs, to prevent their secret from coming out, or else they will be sold to science.
-Perry and Nick study Earth culture throughout the series, with Perry interested in the functions and workings of Earth culture, and Nick looking at the bright side of things.
+Perry and Nick study Earth culture throughout the series while also trying to find a way home, with Perry interested in the functions and workings of Earth culture, and Nick looking at the bright side of things.